haskell/hie-bios/README.md

   - default.nix
 ```

-For the `Bios` cradle type, there is an optional field to specify a program
+For the `Bios` cradle type, there is an optional field for specifying a program
 or shell command to obtain cradle dependencies from:

 ```yaml